 On the right-hand side choose “All users (incl. contacts)” from the drop-down (see attachment)

-- Narrow down the filter for the recipients to subscription role (e.g. “Business Contact”), so that just your business contacts are getting the survey.
+- Narrow down the filter for the recipients to subscription role (e.g. “Business Owner”), so that just your business contacts are getting the survey.

 - As you proceed with the survey process, the survey will now be sent out to the contacts without inviting them.

-When using our survey power feature Fact Sheet Segments the survey cannot be sent to contacts.
+When using Fact Sheet Segments and Elements the survey cannot be sent to contacts.
 This is because you need the right permissions to be able to edit information within the fact sheets.
 As soon as you want the recipient to directly edit information in a Fact Sheet, the addressed person needs to be an active LeanIX user.

 We strongly recommend to include as many people to contribute to LeanIX as possible.
 So do not hesitate to invite your business contacts to the tool.